 The Delta Works is a defense system in the Netherlands to protect against flooding from the sea, in particular the provinces of Zeeland, southern South Holland and North Brabant.
 The Dutch built decades to finish The Delta Works.
 The project was declared complete after the completion of the Oosterscheldekering (1986), The Maeslant Storm Surge Barrier (in 1997) and following the completion of the raising of the dikes to delta height (the Harlingen weir, in August 2010).

 Big parts of the Delta works, particularly the Oosterschelde and The Maeslant Storm Surge Barrier, attract international attention.
 The American Society of Civil Engineers has declared The Delta Works as one of the seven modern wonders of the world.

 The Maeslant Storm Surge Barrier is the last part of the Dutch Delta Works and is the world’s largest moveable barrier.
 This impressive construction cannot be described in words, only experienced.
 Near the Maeslantkering is The Keringhuis, Public Water Management Information Centre about flood risk management in the Province of Zuid-Holland and the impressive Maeslant Storm Surge Barrier.
 Here you can visit the exposition or go outside and get a hands-on-experience with pumps and sandbags in the water playground.

-Rotterdamxperience organises excursions to different parts of the Delta Works.
-This tour can include transportation (by bus or boat), lunch, a guide, entrance to The Keringhuis and much more.
-This visit is a special experience you will never forget.
+Rotterdaemxperience organises excursions to different parts of the Delta Works.
+This tour can include transportation, lunch, a guide, visit of the Maeslant Storm Surge Barrier and the Oosterschelde Storm Surge Barrier and much more.
+This tour is a special experience you will never forget.

 For more information send an inquiry, mail to email@example.com, call us at +31(0)6 498 69 004or fill in our contactform below.